tylertitsworth/5th-age-srd/Classes/Druid.md

 **Target:** One or more enemies engaged with you

-**Attack:**: Wisdom + Level vs. PD.
+**Attack:** Wisdom + Level vs. PD.
 You take a penalty to the attack roll equal to the number of targets.

 **Hit:** 1d12 + Wisdom damage, and the target pops free from you